maxbachmann-ansible/role-firefox/README.md

 ```bash
 ansible-galaxy install maxbachmann.firefox
 ```
-This will install the zabbix-agent role into your roles directory.
+This will install the firefox role into your roles directory.

 ## Role Variables
 Avaible variables are listed below, along with default values (see `defaults/main.yml`):